 Ambulatory Phlebectomy is often done in combination with other vein treatments such as endovenous laser ablation to eliminate other vascular disorders that can be better treated with these procedures.

 Patients can usually return to their normal routines within 24 hours.
 Compression garments or bandages will be worn for about two weeks.
 Walking is strongly encouraged; however, strenuous activities and exercise should be avoided for seven to 10 days for successful Phlebectomy recovery.

-Phlebectomy is not recommended for those people who cannot walk or who cannot wear compression garments, as both of these are required for successful treatment.
+Phlebectomy recovery is not recommended for those people who cannot walk or who cannot wear compression garments, as both of these are required for successful treatment.

 Other possible side effects of the procedure include bruising, superficial clot formation, minor infection, transient hyperpigmentation and allergic reaction.
 These complications are generally uncommon, and your doctor will discuss any potential risks before your procedure.